 Our next discussion will be a bit more interesting.
 We’ll talk about what kinds of behavior can be called economic behavior.

-A ten part series by Professor Walter Williams.
+Economics For The Citizen is a ten-part series by Professor Walter Williams.

 - Economics for the Citizen (Part 1)